lavaman131/aas-timeline/README.md

     *   Read text from PDFs using PyMuPDF.
     *   Load metadata from JSON files.
     *   Generate embeddings using the `jinaai/jina-embeddings-v3` model.
-    *   Perform PCA to reduce embeddings to 3 dimensions.
+    *   Extract Perform truncation of embeddings to three dimensions.
     *   Normalize the embeddings.
     *   Save the processed data, including embeddings, to [`src/data/res.json`](src/data/res.json).
 3. Run the stats generation script: